Main Content

 First two source blocks connected to a Bus Creator block

 To create a second bus that contains the first bus and the output of the Step block, click and drag to select the Bus Creator and Step blocks.
 In the action bar that appears, click Create Bus.
-Since the Sine and Chirp signals are elements of the input bus, the software creates the same bus regardless of whether your selection includes the Sine Wave and Chirp Signal blocks.
+Including the Sine Wave and Chirp Signal blocks in your selection does not affect the result because these blocks provide elements of the input bus.

 The software adds another Bus Creator block and connects the inputs to that block.
 The output of the Bus Creator block is a virtual bus that contains a nested bus.